deltachat/deltachat-core-rust/draft/aeap-mvp.md

 #### Upsides:
 - With this approach, it's easier to switch to a model where the info about the transition is encoded in the PGP key.
 Since the key is gossiped, the information about the transition will spread virally.
-- (Also, less important: Slightly faster transation: If you send a message to e.g. "Delta Chat Dev", all members of the "sub-group" "delta android" will know of your transition.)
+- (Also, less important: Slightly faster transition: If you send a message to e.g. "Delta Chat Dev", all members of the "sub-group" "delta android" will know of your transition.)
 - It's easier to implement (if too many problems turn up, we can still switch to another approach and didn't wast that much development time.)

 [full messages](https://github.com/deltachat/deltachat-core-rust/pull/2896#discussion_r852002161)